 Guido completed his studies at the MUNICH GUITAR INSTITUTE and has over 25 years experience as a private teacher, guest lecturer at the HAMBURG SCHOOL OF MUSIC Music and other schools .
 He operates as workshop lecturer introducing his MODERN ROCK GUITAR concept all over Germany.
 He’s is working as a Guitar Video Instructor for one of the biggest Guitar Online platform on guitarmasterclass.net .

-He’s also one of the worldwide’s Top 10 Kemper Amp Profiles makers and got countless positive reviews such from Michael Wagener (Metallica, Queen, Alice Cooper, Janet Jackson), Marco Sfogli (Dave LaRue), In Flames and many more.
+He’s also one of the worldwide’s Top 10 Kemper Amp Profiles makers and the long list of his users includes prominent names such as Michael Wagener (Metallica, Queen, Alice Cooper, Janet Jackson), Marco Sfogli (Dave LaRue), In Flames and many more.

 […]I actually had a strange learning development because I started with piano at the age of 10 before I switched to guitar later on.
 My father was a classical piano player and church organ player.
 I remember how impressive it was for me sitting next to him on the organ chair and watching him play with his hands and feet while pressing/pulling all the time those huge number of stop knobs.
 Then, at age of 10 my father started to give me piano lessons from time to time but only really easy stuff.
 So classical music was around me all the time because he played the piano a lot at home.
 When I switched to electric guitar (around twelve or thirteen) thanks to my father I already had quite a good musical background.